cerse/2018-09-26-bootstrap/README.md

   - Bursaries for less experienced community members to travel to relevant events (e.g. RSE conference) that they may struggle to find funding for.

+#### 5. Recognition, Reward and Recruitment (Facilitator: Sean)

+######  Key Points & Actions

+1. Most RSEs are normally unable to apply for grants in their own name, so are entirely dependent on PIs to fund their posts, assign their roles, etc.

+2. 'Supervisors expect papers' as the primary metric or currency for academic output.
+Software outputs rarely register as recognisable and rewardable outputs

+3. RSEs need a consistent and coherent framework for roles, posts and careers, including appropriate grades and jobs descriptions, explicitly supporting career development - ideally including access to well-promoted job adverts.

+4. Mentoring should be available for potential and current RSEs, to help guide and support their career development.

+5. META point: some of these points are already either being addressed (not yet fully solved, to be fair).
+But many RSEs, especially those working solo in a research group or unit, haven't been made aware of what is happening.

+ACTION: Ensure we point all attending and related RSEs to:

+- the UKRSE slack (specifically the #edinburgh and #jobs channels)
+- the UKRSE weekly jobs posting email list (weekly post to everyone@rse.ac.uk)

+###### Raw Notes

+(Rupert) [REF2020](http://www.ref.ac.uk/) Recognition - RSEs not normally refable on existing contracts - moving to different contracts - competing against academics

+(Rupert) Reward - salaries often much lower in academia than industry - so tradeoff between salary / conditions.

+(AndyT) RSE career security very difficult - short contracts - sawtooth profile very common.

+(Chris) We need to involve PIs in learning how to support RSEs

+(AndyW) Did you have to make a choice between academic / service / support roles?

+(Richard) RSEs typically unable to apply for grants in own name

+(Chris) Shifted from grant to grant quite a lot; clear recognition of need, but 'grant jenga' often applies.

+(Erica) More academic role currently, but writing software is a personal preference - however, 'supervisors expect papers'

+(Rupert) Some journals now expect software, e.g., the [Journal of Open Source Software - JOSS](https://joss.theoj.org/)

+(AndyW) Are there complications dealing with with open source, licensing, etc?

+(Rupert) DOIs often used solely for paper describing software - not for the software itself

+(AndyT) Issue of qualtiy of code; how do you present software for access / reuse?

+(Chris) Isn't [Zenodo](https://zenodo.org/) supposed to help with access and reuse?

+(AndyW) RSEs often at the mercy of PI selection, often based on poorly-chosen criteria (e.g., I need a particle physicist with experience of experiment x and who can do a bit of coding; rather than a competent RSE who can learn or translate the domain-specific data structures and algorithms into maintainable software).

+(Richard) But don't try to ape academic productivity metrics - e.g. release code with DOI but it's never cited

+(Chris) Need for mentorship - helping guide career development of RSEs from 'potential' to 'senior' (AndyW) Note existing targeted advertising for RSE vacancies - see ukrse weekly digest

 ##	Schedule